husseinr/hussein-razian-shoppies/README.md

 [Click here to view the deployed challenge](https://www.husseinrazian.com)

-# In the root directory of this repository, you can simply run npm install followed by npm start to run the application in your browser.
+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 Resources used for the project: